stephengold/Acorus/README.md

 On systems with "US" QWERTY keyboards, the US name and the localized name are identical.

+The `TestHotKeys` example displays a continuously-updated list active hotkeys, making it a convenient tool for identifying hotkeys.

 ### HelloBind

-This example binds 12 hotkeys to 4 custom actions in the default input mode.
+`HelloBind` binds 12 hotkeys to 4 custom actions.
-The actions cause squares to appear on (or disappear from) the display.
+Those actions cause squares to appear on (or disappear from) the display.

+Acorus groups action bindings into input modes.
+In this example, the custom bindings are added to an automatically created mode called the default input mode.

 An input mode's bindings don't become effective (mapped) until the mode is activated (enabled).
-Acorus activates the default mode during initialization, just after invoking the `moreDefaultBindings()` callback, making `moreDefaultBindings()` the ideal place to add bindings to the default mode.
+Acorus activates the default mode during initialization, just after invoking the `moreDefaultBindings()` callback.
+That makes `moreDefaultBindings()`
+the ideal place to add bindings to the default mode.

-An action handler is simply a method with the `onAction(String, boolean, float)` signature, defined in JMonkeyEngine's `ActionListener` interface.
+An action handler is simply a method with the `onAction(String, boolean, float)` signature.
+This signature is defined in JMonkeyEngine's `ActionListener` interface.
 All Acorus applications and input modes implement this interface.

 When a bound hotkey is pressed, Acorus invokes the input mode's action handler.
-In the example, the mode's handler doesn't handle the action, so it falls through to the application's handler.
+In the example, the input mode doesn't handle the action, so it falls through to the application's handler.

 NOTE:  When multiple hotkeys are bound to a single action (as here),